-To start the QuartzDesk web application manually, open WLAC and go to WL_DOMAIN \rightarrow Deployments.
-Select the QuartzDesk web application and click Start \rightarrow Servicing all requests.
+To start QuartzDesk Web Application manually, open WLAC and go to WL_DOMAIN \rightarrow Deployments.
+Select the QuartzDesk Web Application's name and click Start \rightarrow Servicing all requests.

-Once the QuartzDesk web application starts, its state indicator (under WL_DOMAIN \rightarrow Deployments) should change to "Active" as shown in the following figure.
+Once QuartzDesk Web Application starts, its state indicator (under WL_DOMAIN \rightarrow Deployments) should change to "Active" as shown in the following figure.

-Check the WLAS log file WL_DOMAIN_HOME/servers/<WL_SERVER>.log for errors, where <WL_SERVER> is the name of the WLAS the application has been deployed to.
+Check the WLAS log file WL_DOMAIN_HOME/servers/<WL_SERVER>/<WL_SERVER>.log for errors, where <WL_SERVER> is the name of the WLAS the application has been deployed to.

-There should be no errors and/or exceptions related to the QuartzDesk web application deployment.
+There should be no errors and/or exceptions related to the QuartzDesk Web Application's deployment.

-Check the QuartzDesk web application logs (by default located in the $WORK_DIR/logs$ directory) for errors.
+Check the QuartzDesk Web Application logs (by default located in the WORK_DIR/logs directory) for errors.